 We here at THE DAILY MEDITATION have engineered a specific way to measure the efficacy of the program and, where necessary, to edit the program to enhance the results.

-We will work with your HR department to monitor your team so that we can guarantee meaningful results from the program.
+We will work with your Human Resources department to monitor your team so that we can guarantee meaningful results from the program.
 We offer custom surveys and feedback tools so that you can get insight from the people who matter the most: your employees.

 Sounds great.
 How do we start?

-The best way to start is to get in touch with us either via our contact page (refer to the footer) or request a quote on our corporate meditation classes page.
+The best way to start is to get in touch with us either via our contact page (refer to the footer) or request a quote on our corporate meditation classes.

 Together, we can schedule a one-hour Intro To Meditation session.